 Improving diversity is incredibly important.
 In my opinion, one of the things that must happen is that the people who are being impacted by AI technologies must play a bigger role in helping to develop and govern those technologies.
 AI technologies cannot just be developed in a few places in the world and exported everywhere else.
 We need greater diversity in terms of the people who are developing the technologies.
 We need more diverse datasets to go into developing those technologies.
 We need greater understanding of the implications of these technologies for both good and bad across the public sector all around the world, so that information asymmetry is not an obstacle to good policymaking.
 I think that there is no one place that diversity and inclusion must be improved, but rather it must be addressed throughout the landscape.

 The second step is to understand what gaps exist in their ability to address those risks and opportunities.
-For example, organisations can examine their resources and talent.
-Do organisations have data scientists on staff?
-If they do not have data scientists in their organisation, how can they partner with local universities to develop a pipeline of data scientists?
+For example, organizations can examine their resources and talent.
+Do organizations have data scientists on staff?
+If they do not have data scientists in their organization, how can they partner with local universities to develop a pipeline of data scientists?
 Are there people who can help them audit their datasets and, if not, where can they find those people?
-Are there people within the organisation who understand how AI systems work?
+Are there people within the organization who understand how AI systems work?
 If not, can they partner with computer scientists and computer engineers at local universities?

 I don’t think there is one place.
 I think the responsibility must be shared, similar to the approach that organizations have taken for issues like human rights and privacy.
 Everyone in an organization has an obligation to respect the privacy of customers or to protect their data.
 Certainly, organizations have created positions like chief privacy officer to help ensure that the right policies and systems are in place.
 But the responsibility itself lies with everyone.
 The same goes for human rights.
 No one gets a free pass for violating human rights from the lowest person in the company all the way up to the senior executives and the board.
 The question of behaving ethically is similar in that I don’t think the responsibility lies with any one position.